If you are homeless or are concerned you may become homeless you should contact HOST.

 In the event of becoming homeless, we will provide help and assistance, and if necessary arrange temporary accommodation for you while you wait to be re-housed.
 We operate a 24-hour homeless service every day of the year.

-You have the right to ask for a review on any homelessness decision you receive, that you do not agree with.
+You have the right to ask for a review on any decisions relating to your case that you do not agree with.
 If you are appealing a decision, you need to do this in writing within 21 days from receiving your decision.
 For details on this, please contact us and ask to speak to a Housing Options Officer.